Zeta-TCP: Reverse control

 While the other algorithms focus on accelerating the outgoing traffic, Reverse Control attempts to address the incoming issues.
 Reverse Control monitors the quality of the connections with inbound data, and executes the algorithm to hint the peer to transmit as fast as it can when the connection quality is good.
-The algorithm also makes good effort to more accurately identify the real packet losses from other abnormal situations in order to avoid triggering unnecessary fast recoveries.
+The algorithm also tends to more accurately identify the real packet losses from other abnormal situations in order to avoid triggering unnecessary fast recoveries.

-The Reverse-Controlled inbound acceleration is heuristic in that the inbound speed is really controlled by the sender, i.e., the peer.
-It can only hint the peer to send faster.
-Some TCP stacks take the hint and others don't.
-Also, quite often the sender side (content server for instance) has rate limiting mechanism so that the acceleration effect is capped.
+The Reverse-controlled inbound acceleration is heuristic in that the inbound speed is controlled by the sender, i.e., the peer.
+It can only hint to the peer to send faster.
+Some TCP stacks take the hint and others do not.
+Often the sender side (e.g. content server) has a rate limiting mechanism that caps acceleration.

 In addition to acceleration, Reverse Control can also limit the inbound rate.
-Unlike acceleration, putting a brake on the inbound traffic is very effective and accurate with the TCP flow control mechanism.
+Unlike acceleration, slowing the inbound traffic is effective and accurate with the TCP flow control mechanism.
 The inbound rate limiting of Zeta-TCP lays the foundation of the inbound flow control of AppEx IPEQ.

 Implementation

 At the time of writing, Zeta-TCP has been implemented as software modules for Linux (Netfilter Kernel Module), Microsoft Windows 10 down to XP and related Windows Server versions (NDIS IM Filter/NDIS LWF), and WinCE.
-AppEx chose not to modify the protocol stack, but intercept the TCP flows and apply its algorithms on-the-fly.
-This is the nonintrusive way to implement the algorithms intended for wider acceptance.
-The drawback is the added overhead of processing.
-But in reality the overhead is negligible in comparison with the performance gains.
+AppEx does not modify the protocol stack, but intercepts the TCP flows and apply its algorithms on-the-fly.
+This nonintrusive way to implement the algorithms is intended for wider acceptance.
+The drawback is the added overhead of processing but the overhead is negligible in comparison with the performance gains.